 CommVault Systems wants to have a lock on data management.
-The company provides software that customers use to store and manage enterprise data.
-Its Simpana software suite handles resource management, backup, archiving, data replication, disaster recovery, and search.
-Altogether CommVault counts some 20,000 customers that come from industries such as financial services, health care, manufacturing, and utilities, as well as from the public sector.
+The company provides software, including cloud-based programs, that customers use to store and manage enterprise data.
+Its CommVault Data Platform (formerly known as Simpana) handles resource management, backup, archiving, data replication, disaster recovery, and search.
+Altogether CommVault counts more than 22,500 customers that come from industries such as financial services, health care, manufacturing, and utilities, as well as from the public sector.
 CommVault's strategic partners include systems integrators and professional services firms, distributors and resellers, and technology providers.
-About 40% of its revenues are generated outside the US.
+More than 40% of its revenue comes from outside the US.

-The company operates from 20 offices in the US.
+CommVault operates from 20 offices in the US.
 It has another 40 locations scattered across the Americas, Asia, and Europe.
 The US, however, is its largest market, accounting for almost 58% of sales.
 The company doesn't break out sales any other countries.

 Sales and Marketing

-CommVault primarily uses a direct sales force to sell its Simpana software to businesses and government agencies of all sizes.
+CommVault primarily uses a direct sales force to sell CommVault Data Platform software to businesses and government agencies of all sizes.
 Partnerships are also an essential component of its sales strategy.
-Companies such as Dell, Hitachi Data Systems, and NetApp resell Simpana and in some cases incorporate the software into their own hardware.
-(For example, Simpana is integrated with NetApp SnapShot and NetApp SnapProtect.)
-In addition, distributor Arrow Electronics holds a distribution agreement with CommVault and provides around 30% of sales.
+Companies such as Dell, Hitachi Data Systems, and NetApp resell CommVault software and in some cases incorporate the software into their own hardware.
+In addition, CommVault's agreement with distributor Arrow Electronics includes sales to the US federal government and provides around 38% of sales.

 The company was founded as an independent segment of Bell Laboratories in 1988; senior management (backed in part by funding from Sprout Group) purchased the company's assets from Lucent Technologies in 1996.